 NeXxus: Connecting Women in Supply Chain

-Launched in 2015, the NeXxus Initiative is a joint effort between faculty, students and Supply Chain Forum partner firms to create a more diverse student body within the Haslam College of Business supply chain program, with the ultimate aim of creating more diverse and inclusive business organizations.
+Launched in 2015, NeXxus is supported by faculty, students and Supply Chain Forum partners to create more gender diversity within the Haslam College of Business supply chain program, with the ultimate aim of creating more diverse and inclusive business organizations.

-The NeXxus student-led organization arose in 2016 to a student-led organization in the Haslam College of Business that focuses on networking, mentoring and empowering women majoring in supply chain management.
+This student-led organization focuses on networking, mentoring and empowering women majoring in supply chain management.
 Throughout the year, NeXxus hosts events and workshops to educate women in supply chain, prepare students to achieve career success and create a confident community of women in business.

-- Foster Networking: Create networking channels for women SCM students in the Haslam College of Business and women SCM practitioners.
+- Foster Networking: Create networking channels for female SCM students in the Haslam College of Business and female SCM practitioners.

-- Provide Mentoring Opportunities: Cultivate mentoring relationships between women SCM practitioners and women SCM students in the college.
+- Provide Mentoring Opportunities: Cultivate mentoring relationships between female SCM practitioners and female SCM students in the college.

 - Build Confidence: Enable women to “lean in,” developing future leaders in SCM.

-- Develop Community: Establish a community for women in supply chain to cultivate connections with students and alumni that encourage collaboration and support.
+- Develop Community: Establish a community for females in supply chain to cultivate connections with students and alumni that encourage collaboration and support.

-- Attract Talent: Educate women students about potential careers in SCM to provide increased gender diversity among our graduates and to help address current gender gaps in the field.
+- Attract Talent: Educate female students about potential careers in SCM to provide increased gender diversity among our graduates and to help address current gender gaps in the field.

 NeXxus programming revolves around the key themes of community and confidence.

 Community: NeXxus aims to support and build the supply chain community for our students.
-Not only is the community within the Haslam College of Business important, but extending that community to NeXxus alumni and the broader Supply Chain Forum community of professionals is part of everything we do.
+Not only is the community within the Haslam College of Business important, but extending that community to NeXxus alumni and the broader Global Supply Chain Institute community of professionals is part of everything we do.

-Confidence: NeXxus programming is designed to build confidence in our women so that they are prepared thrive in their supply chain careers.
-Learning to “Lean-In” takes practice, but doing so builds confidence in oneself.
+Confidence: NeXxus programming is designed to build confidence in our women so that they are prepared to thrive in their supply chain careers.
+Learning to “lean-in” takes practice, but doing so builds confidence in oneself.